Wells Fargo CEO: 'We Have Not Done What's Necessary To Address Our Shortcomings'

 "I took this job because I believe that our country and communities benefit from a strong Wells Fargo," Scharf said in his opening statement to the committee.

-He vowed to move the company in a "significantly improved direction," but also admitted: "We have not done what's necessary to address our shortcomings."
+He vowed to move the company in a "significantly improved direction" but also admitted: "We have not done what's necessary to address our shortcomings."

 Wells Fargo has been engulfed in scandals in recent years, including a $3 billion settlement last month connected to illegal sales practices.
 The company is still entangled in legal and financial woes stemming from a scandal that started in 2016, in which investigators found that millions of accounts were opened without customers' knowledge.